arunvignesh15/DataScienceChallenge/README.md

   <img src="./fastapi_2.png">
 </p>

-* Now you can upload the invoice image and do the neccesary testing.
+* Now you can `upload` the invoice image and do the necessary testing.

 <p align="center">
   <img src="./fastapi_3.png">
 </p>

+[!IMPORTANT]
+For the first upload, you will see a slowness, as in the background the system is downloading the model from `Hugging Face`.
+From the second upload onwards that will be fixed.

 On the FastAPI, you can access `/metrics` endpoint to see the data Prometheus is scraping from it.

-## How would you montior the solution?
+## How would you monitor the solution?

-Here i have come up with 2 approches
+Here I have come up with 2 approaches
 1. Using Log monitoring
 2. Using Prometheus and Grafana

 The Log files will be created for each execution within the container image.

-Also, you can montior the solution using Grafana, which provides
+Also, you can monitor the solution using Grafana, which provides
-* Total request per minutes
+* Total request per minute
 * Request per minutes
-* Errors per seconds
+* Errors per second
 * Average response time
 * Request Duration
 * Memory Usage
 * CPU Usage

-You can access via `http://localhost:3000/`
+You can access it via `http://localhost:3000/`

-Use User Name :`admin`
+Use User Name: `admin`
-    Password  : `pass@123`
+    Password: `pass@123`

 After that follow below steps: